GoogleCloudPlatform/anthos-developer-sandbox/README.md

 ## Editing and Recompiling your app

+Cloud Code enables iterative development so your deployed app updates as you write code, with no need to redeploy after every change.
 Our application is composed of the following:

 *   A basic web app
     (<walkthrough-editor-open-file filePath="src/main.py">main.py</walkthrough-editor-open-file>),